Updated June 2, 2023

 This hypervisor is generally used for the testing servers or lab servers

 The virtualization work is done using the following steps:

-- First, an organization which wants to virtualize its servers must identify which server is not used to its full capacity, the server which is not used to its full capacity are the best candidate for the server visualization so, virtualization helps to utilize those unused resources of the server and reutilize for other works
+- First, an organization that wants to virtualize its servers must identify which server is not used to its full capacity, the server is not used to its full capacity are the best candidate for the server visualization so, virtualization helps to utilize those unused resources of the server and re utilize for other works

 - Once the server is identified then the organization should monitor the resource usage of the server.
 The resource includes the memory, disk usage, and the different kind of loads which needs to be monitor thoroughly before implementing the virtualization.